 Nite Ize DoohicKey Multi-Tool: This little tool comes in handy for all sorts of things.
 You can use it to pry things, screw or unscrew things, and as a measure.
-It is well worth the $5 and weighs almost nothing on your key ring.
+It is well worth and weighs almost nothing on your key ring.

 Compass and Thermometer: This is the compass I carry with me.
 It is tossed around in my handbag and has suffered a lot of abuse along the way.
 That said, nary a crack or scratch in the casing.

 Bundle of 2 Premium 350 lb.
 Paracord Key Chains: The paracord key ring I own is no longer available but here is a good alternative.

 Help support Backdoor Survival.
 Purchases earn a small commission and for that I thank you!